yujene/202-strats/README.md

 **202.tas**: combines all files together into a fullgame 202 run with menuing

+**SauceDispenser.py**: makes a copy of tas files into 202_sauce folder that have all non-sauce comments removed so you can just press fast forward to next comment to receive sauce

 **WatchChapter.tas**: lets you choose a chapter to watch from beginning to end and logs the chapter's file time, which is useful for chapters split into multiple files

 ## Why